Integrated Accessibility Standards Policy

 7.2.2 – Employee Notification

-The Township shall inform its employees of its policies used to support employees with disabilities including but not limited to, policies on the provisions of job accommodations that take into account an employee’s accessibility needs due to a disability
+The Municipality shall inform its employees of its policies used to support employees with disabilities including but not limited to, policies on the provisions of job accommodations that take into account an employee’s accessibility needs due to a disability

 - As required to a new employee as soon as is practical after they begin their employment